steveturbek/SunPower-PVS-Supervisor/README.md

       1. Save this as SMTP_PASSWORD in config.py
       1. Never share this password - it gives full access to your Gmail account
    1. If the script doesn't find an email in the config.py, it doesn't send emails

+### You can run manually as well

+SSH to raspberry pi

+1. `cd SunPower-PVS-Supervisor`
+1. `source venv/bin/activate` activate the virtual environment
+1. `python python collect-solar-data.py`
+1. `python daily-solar-summary.py` you do need some data first

+This is tested on a macbook, using python3 and a raspberry pi 4b, using python

 ### Gotchas